 What most database comparisons should look like

 So what would a database that helps customers maximize business value instead of micro-benchmarks look like?
-At Tigris, it boils down to a system with the following characteristics:
+We believe it boils down to a system with the following characteristics:

 - Simple and intuitive APIs that allow developers to quickly insert and retrieve data while continuing to use their preferred programming language - no new database query language to learn.